 This is a big pro tip.
 What do the professionals do?
 They practice.
 Yes, off the cuff can work for some people but, if you really want to knock it out of the park rehearse and practice.
 This also may sound like a tip from school but, reading your script out loud makes a big difference and also helps catch any errors.
 Remember be you and relax!

 What should be in my Toast?

 You can find plenty of opinions on the internet.
 My advice is make sure it comes from the heart.
 Keep it uplifting.
-If you are a humors person have some humor.
-Some guests find learning more and the couple to be entertaining so hearing about how they met or hearing your view at the time is always great.
+If you are a humorous person have some humor.
+Some guests find learning more about the couple to be entertaining so hearing about how they met or hearing your view at the time is always great.
 Most importantly be you!
 If you are speaking the couple knows how you roll.

 Don’t drop the Microphone.

 May seem like a good idea but it can be costly.
 Cordless Microphones cost anywhere from $600 up to $1500.
 Unless you plan on buying the microphone for a souvenir or really don’t want any more announcements for the rest of the event don’t do it!